-Rating Description Points Value If there is existing or projected bicycle/pedestrian demand of bicycle/pedestrian facilities is feasible, which of the fo d in the project area and/or construction llowing is true of the proposed project?
-23B.
+Rating Description Points Value If there is existing or projected bicycle/pedestrian demand in the of bicycle/pedestrian facilities is feasible, which of the following 23B.
 The project manages speed and volume of traffic by narrowing or removing through traffic lanes, or by adding bump-outs, pedestrian refuge islands, and medians.
 1 23C.
 The project improves accessibility and safety for transit riders, cyclists, and pedestrians by using appropriate design elements such as surface treatments, curbs, striping, lighting, and landscaping.
 1 23D.
 The project connects two separate bicycle/pedestrian facilities.
 1 2E.
 The project constructs or replaces bicycle/pedestrian facilities.
 1 34.
 Is the project in a local bicycle and pedestrian plan?
 1 Total (sum of points) 0-5